regisphilibert/rp_hugo/content/post/hugo-translator/index.md

 draft: false
 toc: false
 title: Hugo Translator
-slug: hugo-go-template-translator-explained-understanding
+slug: hugo-cheat-sheet-go-template-translator
+subtitle: a cheat sheet
+aliases:
+    - blog/2017/04/hugo-go-template-translator-explained-understanding
 description: "Go Template is the templating language used by Hugo.
 It is a far stretch from those well known Templating languages out there...
-Using comparison with more familiar syntaxes, I wrote this modest article to try and help unveil the misteries of Go Template."
+Using comparison with more familiar syntaxes, I wrote this modest cheat sheat article to try and help unveil the misteries of Go Template."
 ---

 Go Template is the templating language used by Hugo and other Go systems.
 Now it is not Twig or Blade or Liquid, don't get fooled by the familiar curlies.
 It is a far stretch from those well known Templating Language out there...